 “Wade Wilson is a former test subject of the Weapon X program, possessing a regenerative healing factor and an unstable compiling of other “Weapon X” experiments.
 Deadpool’s powers and personality traits combine to make a wild, mentally unstable, and unpredictable mercenary.
 Deadpool has been a member of X-Force and the Thunderbolts, and a self-professed member of the X-Men and Avengers.
 The “Merc with a Mouth” is infamous for breaking the fourth wall.”

-The comic book star is also one of the few R rated ones, breaking the mold for future comic books movies, like Logan.
+The Deadpool movie is also one of the few R rated ones, breaking the mold for future comic books movies, like Logan.
 FXX has said it will follow the comics, which seems doable with debauchery-filled shows like Archer and It’s Always Sunny already on the network.
 And Donald Glover is a perfect fit as a creator of the show.
 Glover has proved himself a talented creator with Atlanta, which has 100% on Rotten Tomatoes, 90% on Metacritic, and an 8.6/10 on IMDb.
 The show, based in the state it is named after, centers on Earn (Donald Glover) trying to make his cousin a famous rapper.
 But what viewers get is the the day to day life of black Americans trying to make it, famous or not.